-A new Parental Sharing Benefit, announced February 27, 2018, will give new parents between five and eight additional weeks of parental leave, when both parents agree to share the parental leave.
+A new Parental Sharing Benefit, available since March 2019, gives new parents between five and eight additional weeks of parental leave, when both parents agree to share the parental leave.
 Under the standard option, parents can extend the benefit to 40 weeks when the second parent takes five weeks of leave.
 Under the extended option, parents can extend the benefit to 69 weeks when the second parent takes eight weeks of leave.
-The Parental Sharing Benefit is expected to be made available starting in June 2019.

-Employees who take leaves from work for the purpose of providing care to critically ill or injured adult family members are now eligible to receive EI payments for up to a 15 week period (which may be shared amongst eligible family members).
-Previously, this benefit only existed to parents of a critically ill child.
+Employees who take leaves from work for the purpose of providing care to critically ill or injured adult family members are now eligible to receive EI payments for up to a 15- week period (which may be shared amongst eligible family members).
+Previously, this benefit only existed for parents of a critically ill child.